kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 .. warning::

       Reference frequencies given in FITS keyword CRVALn refer to a reference system.
-      This system should be given with FITS keyword SPECSYS= (e.g. SPECSYS='TOPOCENT').
+      This system should be given with FITS keyword SPECSYS (e.g. SPECSYS='TOPOCENT').
       Module :mod:`wcs`
       converts between frequencies and velocities in the *same* reference system.
       You should inspect your FITS header to find what this system is.